 But God shows his love for us in that while we were still sinners, Christ died for us.Romans 5:8

-It is only through Christ’s sacrifice that we are cleansed from our sin and made presentable to God.
+It is only through Christ’s sacrifice that we are cleansed from our sin, being made presentable to God.
 This was a price Jesus willingly paid out of love for humanity.
 Through his resurrection he was victorious over sin and death.
 Through faith in Jesus we too have victory over sin and death.
 This is why we need Jesus, and why he is the only way to the Father.

 Jesus answered, “I am the way and the truth and the life.
 No one comes to the Father except through me.John 4:16